xbrize/brize_auth/README.md

 # Brize Auth :construction:

-A simple to use async basic auth and session library for MySql and SurrealDB.
+A simple to use async basic authentication and session library for MySql and SurrealDB.

 Still a WIP, not in a usable state.
+Roadmap at bottom.

 ## Setup